 All costs related to BBP exposures should be billed to your personal insurance first.
 Itemized bills (showing amounts not covered) should be sent to HSIP with your request for payment within 60 days.

-For questions about coverage, please contact HSIP by email at myshots@uw.edu or VM 206-616-9074.
+For questions about coverage, please contact HSIP at myshots@uw.edu or VM 206.616.9074.

-If you would like additional support or have unanswered questions after a BBP exposure/needlestick, contact:
+For additional support after a BBP exposure/needlestick, contact:

-- 1. Office of Academic Affairs: 206-543-5560 (8am-5pm PST) - 2.
-Spokane students call UWSOM Spokane Office: 509-313-7900 (7:30am-4:30pm PST) - 3.
-If after hours: 206-906-8996.
-Identify yourself as a UWSOM student (or provider) with a bloodborne exposure, and request to speak with the campus health physician
+- 1. Office of Academic Affairs: 206.543.5560 (8am-5pm PT) - 2.
+Spokane students: call UWSOM Spokane Office: 509.313.7900 (7:30am-4:30pm PT) - 3.
+If after hours: 206.906.8996.
+Identify yourself as a UWSOM student (or provider) with a blood-borne exposure, and request to speak with the campus health physician.

-For further information:

-CDC Emergency Needlestick Information
+For more information: CDC Emergency Needlestick Information and UW HSIP Blood-borne Pathogens.